slsdetectorgroup/slsDetectorPackage/docs/src/serverupgrade.rst

 -------------

-| **Location:**
-| 5.0.0-rc1: slsDetectorPackage/slsDetectorServer/eigerDetectorServer/bin/eigerDetectorServer_developer
+**Location:** slsDetectorPackage/serverBin/ folder for every release.

 #.
 Kill old server and copy new server